tdda/tdda/doc/source/gentest.md

       self.assertEqual(self.exit_code, 0)
   ```

-* After this, there's a test to check the normal output to `sys.stdout`.
+* After this, there’s a test to check the normal output to `sys.stdout`.
   The reference output has been saved to `./ref/cat_hey/STDOUT`,
   and `self.refdir` is set (further up in the script) to
   `./ref/cat_hey/` (conceptually):